iterative/dvc.org/static/docs/commands-reference/run.md

 - `-m`, `--metrics` - another kind of output files.
-It is usually a small human readable file (JSON, CSV, text, whatnot) with some numbers or other meta-information that describes a model or other outputs.
+It is usually a small human readable file (JSON, CSV, text, whatnot) with some numbers or other information that describes a model or other outputs.
 Check `dvc metrics` to learn more about tracking metrics and comparing them across different model or experiment versions.

 - `-M`, `--metrics-no-cache` - the same as `-m` except files are not put automatically under DVC control.
 It means that they are not cached, and it's